saeedbidi/option_pricing/README.md

 ##  💰 **Option Pricing Model with Black-Scholes, Monte Carlo and Binomial Tree Methods**

 The **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** are vital tools in financial markets for pricing options.
 Each method offers a distinct approach to estimating the price of call and put options, relying on parameters such as stock price, strike price, time to maturity, risk-free rate, and volatility.
+I conducted **backtesting** using Apple Inc. (AAPL) stock data from the year 2013, sourced from OptionData.org.

 ### **Features**
 - Fetches **real-time stock data** (e.g., Apple stock) using `yfinance`.